kenhoward/kennyhoward.com/src/content/work/beyond-inc-work.md

 ## A Decade of Innovation at Beyond, Inc.

-> “The best way to predict the future is to create it.” – Alan Kay

 I have been a part of **Beyond, Inc.** (formerly **Overstock.com**) for nearly a decade, playing a pivotal role in maintaining, optimizing, and modernizing the front-end architecture of one of the leading e-commerce platforms in the industry.
 Over the years, I have had the privilege of working on multiple key teams, including **Homepage, Header & Footer, and Search & Navigation**, each contributing significantly to my technical expertise.

 Beyond, Inc. has always been a company that embraces **cutting-edge technology**, and I take immense pride in contributing to that culture of continuous innovation.
 From transitioning away from jQuery in 2016 to **migrating Overstock.com to Shopify** in 2023, my time here has been a journey of learning, problem-solving, and pushing boundaries.